julxi/machine-learning-zoomcamp-2025-midterm/README.md

 # Setting

-Don't you love having phone calls from a calling center?
-Imagine working for one – as a manager!
-You have too many ~~victims~~ customers too choose from each day so you need to prioritize.
-That's where we come in, we will provide an API given each customer a success score for how likely the call will succeed into a subscription to a loan (Have I forgotten to mention that you are also working for a bank?), helping to prioritize your precious workers efforts.
+Don’t you just love getting calls from a call centre?
+Now imagine working for one — as the manager!
+Each day you have far too many victims customers to choose from, so you need to prioritise.
+That’s where we come in.

+We provide an API that assigns every customer a “success score” estimating how likely they are to convert a call into a shiny new bank loan (oh — did we forget to mention you also work for a bank?).
+This helps you direct your valued employees’ efforts where they matter most.

-# 1. Problem description
+# 1. Problem Description

 The data is from
 >[Moro et al., 2014] S. Moro, P. Cortez and P. Rita.
 A Data-Driven Approach to Predict the Success of Bank Telemarketing.
 Decision Support Systems, In press, http://dx.doi.org/10.1016/j.dss.2014.03.001

-We use it to select features and train a binary classification model, which then can be queried from the Telemarketing team to rank the success likelihood of their next client calls.
-So we are not looking for a yes/no decision but a score for ranking the customers success rate.
+We use it to select features and train a binary classification model.
+The Telemarketing team can then query this model to rank customers by likelihood of success.
+We are not making a hard yes/no prediction — we want a score suitable for ranking.

-The workflow is like this
+The workflow looks like this:
 ```
-eda + feature selection -> finetuning logistic regression model and random tree model -> exporting best model to trainings script and pickle it -> create deployment script -> put it into a container -> publish contaier -> setup cloud-interface
+EDA + feature selection
+→ fine-tuning logistic regression and random forest models
+→ export best model to training script and pickle it
+→ create deployment script
+→ build & publish container
+→ set up cloud interface

 ```

 # 2. Data Description

-The data is in 📁 `data`.
+All data is in 📁 `data`.

-Here is an excerpt of `data/bank-additional-names.txt` for shorts descriptions of the 20 features:
+An excerpt from `data/bank-additional-names.txt` provides short descriptions of the 20 features:

-- bank client data:
+- **Bank Client Data**:

     1. age : age of client (numeric)
     2. job : type of job (categorical)